|

 • Salt: Adds flavor!
 If using broth, you can skip the salt.

-How to Make White Rice on the Stove
+How to Make Perfect Rice on the Stove

 1. Rinse the Rice: Start by rinsing the uncooked rice in a fine mesh sieve under cool water until the water runs clear.
 Transfer the rinsed rice to a medium saucepan.